 Neskowin Creek offers a diversity of water types.
 Lure, bobber, drift and fly fishing can all be enjoyed!

-Fish above 101 Bridge if the Big Nestucca River Level drops to 8' (7.3' today).
+Fish above 101 Bridge if the Big Nestucca River Level drops to 8' (6.19' this Monday morning).
 Use this as a guage.
 Do you want to fish below the bridge?
 Always wait a day afterwards if Neskowin Creek fishery is dropping.

 You can fish the Neskowin Creek "tidewater" area as well when the river conditions are good.
 We used to fish it from the south side before those houses were built and...